 At the completion of this program, students are able to:

-- Demonstrate academic proficiency necessary to pass national examinations.
+Demonstrate academic proficiency necessary to pass national examinations within the domain.

 Demonstrate proficiency in performing occupationally related tasks in a professional setting.